aniamarkh/notes-on-houseplants/README.md

-# Pozitivus - Vue 3 Responsive Page Layout
+# Positivus - Vue 3 Responsive Page Layout

-This repository contains a responsive page layout implementation for the hypothetical Pozitivus company, using Vue 3, Vite, and SCSS.
+This repository contains a responsive page layout implementation for the hypothetical Positivus company, using Vue 3, Vite, and SCSS.
 The objective of this project is to provide a precise, responsive layout that adapts to various screen resolutions, including mobile devices.

 ## Live Demo